huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 4.  [ ] Created script that successfully runs forward pass using original repository and checkpoint

-5.  [ ] Successfully added the model skeleton to Transformers
+5.  [ ] Successfully opened a PR and added the model skeleton to Transformers

 6.  [ ] Successfully converted original checkpoint to Transformers
     checkpoint